 - 1) Local, Regional, or State Agencies.
-Examples include city, county, MPO\, and Regional Transportation Planning Agency. - 2) Caltrans.\ - Caltrans nominated projects must be coordinated and aligned with local and regional priorities.
-Caltrans is required to submit documentation that local communities are supportive of and have provided feedback on the proposed Caltrans ATP project. - Caltrans must submit documentation to support the need to address the project with ATP funds, rather than other available funding sources such as the State Highway Operations and Protection Program (SHOPP). - 3) Transit Agencies.
-Any agency responsible for public transportation that is eligible for funds under the Federal Transit Administration.

-- 4) Natural Resources or Public Land Agencies.
+Examples include city, county, MPO, and Regional Transportation Planning Agency. - 2) Caltrans. - Caltrans-nominated projects must be coordinated and aligned with local and regional priorities.
+Caltrans is required to submit documentation that local communities are supportive of and have provided feedback on the proposed Caltrans ATP project. - Caltrans must submit documentation to support the need to address the project with ATP funds, rather than other available funding sources, such as the State Highway Operations and Protection Program (SHOPP). - 3) Transit Agencies.
+Any agency responsible for public transportation that is eligible for funds under the Federal Transit Administration. - 4) Natural Resources or Public Land Agencies.
 Federal, Tribal, State, or local agency responsible for natural resources or public land administration.
-Examples include: - State or local park or forest agencies. - State or local fish and game or wildlife agencies. - Department of the Interior Land Management agencies. - o U.S. Forest Service. - 5) Public schools or school districts. - 6) Tribal Governments federally recognized Native American Tribes. - For funding awarded to a tribal government, a fund transfer to the Bureau of Indian Affairs (BIA) may be necessary. - A tribal government may also partner with another eligible entity to apply if desired. - 7) Private nonprofit tax-exempt organizations that are responsible for the management of public lands may only apply with projects eligible for Recreational Trails Program funds.
+Examples include: - State or local park or forest agencies. - State or local fish and game or wildlife agencies. - Department of the Interior Land Management agencies. - U.S. Forest Service - 5) Public schools or school districts. - 6) Tribal Governments federally recognized Native American Tribes.

+- Tribal governments that are awarded funding have several options for contracting, such as a fund transfer to a federal agency or partnering with another eligible entity.
+Caltrans will work with Tribal governments to determine a Tribe's preferred contracting option. - 7) Private nonprofit, tax-exempt organizations that are responsible for the management of public lands may only apply with projects eligible for Recreational Trails Program funds.
 Eligible project types include recreational trails and trailheads, park projects that facilitate trail linkages or connectivity to nonmotorized corridors, and conversion of abandoned railroad corridors to trails.
 Projects must benefit the general public, not only a private entity. - 8) Any other entity with responsibility for oversight of transportation or recreational trails that the Commission determines to be eligible.
-Eligibility should be established with Commission staff before the application deadline.

-\ Caltrans and MPOs, except for MPOs that are also regional transportation planning agencies, are not eligible project applicants for the federal Transportation Alternative Program funds appropriated to ATP.
-Therefore, funding awarded to projects submitted directly by Caltrans and MPOs are limited to other ATP funds.
+Eligibility should be established with Commission staff before the application deadline. - Caltrans and MPOs, except for MPOs that are also regional transportation planning agencies, are not eligible project applicants for the federal Transportation Alternative Program funds appropriated to ATP.
+Therefore, funding awarded to projects submitted directly by Caltrans and MPOs is limited to other ATP funds.
 Caltrans and MPOs may partner with an eligible entity to expand funding opportunities.